the Wollemi Pine

 Unique Characteristics

 The Pine's habit of spontaneously sprouting multiple trunks from its base (known as self-coppicing) has proved a vital defense in withstanding damage through fire and other natural disasters.
 Another unusual characteristic of the Pine, common to the Araucaria genus, is its habit of shedding whole branches rather than individual leaves.
 The distinct bark which resembles bubbling chocolate is also unique to the Wollemi Pine.
+During the colder months the Wollemi Pine becomes dormant and its growing buds develop an attractive white waxy coating with ruby pink hues.
+This protects its growing tips and is thought to have helped it survive many ice ages.
+When spring arrives the caps melt away and the new growth will burst through.

 Genetics